Your cart is empty

 Yes.
 We provide our own brand and quality from our own stock.

-Only companies in the construction, home and garden industries are eligible for a coupon code to redeem a business discount.
+Only companies in the construction, home, and garden industries are eligible for a coupon code to redeem a business discount.
 This is only for companies with a Wovar account that order several times a year.
-With a business account you get more benefits such as a permanent contact person and you can make use of urgent delivery.
+With a business account, you get more benefits such as a direct contact with a trained specialist, and access to a detailed order history.

-With a business account you will receive a personal discount code.
+With a business account, you will receive a personal discount code.
 You can enter this so-called coupon code as soon as you place products in your shopping cart.
-Business customers get an extra 15% discount on every order.
+Business clients get an extra 15% discount on every order.

 We do not currently support postpay payment methods, but we are looking to make this a possibility in the near future.